 Our Thanksgiving table wouldn’t be complete without Bleasdale wine from Australia.

 Unfortunately, we’re not related — how cool would that be? — but we do have family in Australia.
-Don went to visit them last year and can’t wait to get back there again.

 The odd thing is the “Bremen” connection — notice the word Bremerview — because I grew up in Bremen, Germany.